-Several types of cooling channel systems can be used in the injection molding machine, each with its advantages and disadvantages.
+Different cooling channel systems can be deployed in injection molding machines depending on specific requirements; each of which comes with its own advantages & drawbacks.

 1. Water-Cooled Systems